0xJoeMamaxd/Blog/docs/livepeer.md

 totalStake: Represents the total stake in the earnings pool, which must also increase by at least the same amount as activeCumulativeRewards.
 This is because the cumulative rewards of a transcoder are considered bonded stake.

-### Important Note
-If activeCumulativeRewards ever becomes greater than totalStake, the calculation becomes inaccurate.
-This is because the formula would effectively apply a multiplier greater than 1.0, resulting in inflated rewards.

 ### POC